JavaMoney/javamoney-examples/web/javamoney-payment-cdi-event/README.md

          *   public String pay(): Process the operation when the user clicks on submit.
 We have only one JSP page, so the method does not return anything and the flow of control doesn't change.
          *   public void reset(): Clear the payment form data.
  *   PaymentEvent: We have only one Event.
 It handles both credit and debit operations.
 Qualifiers help us to make the difference at injection point.
- *   PaymentTypeEnum:  A typesafe enum is used to represent the operation payment type.
+ *   PaymentType:  A typesafe enum is used to represent the operation payment type.
 It contains utility methods to convert between String and Enum.
  *   The qualifiers package contains the Credit and Debit classes.
 The annotation determines the operation of injecting Event.
  *   The handler package containss Interfaces and implementations of PaymentEvent Observers.
      *   ICreditEventObserver: Interface to listen to CREDIT Event Only (@Observes @Credit).